-1. Foundations: Student demonstrates knowledge of the history and development of assessment and testing in counseling and has the ability to prepare for and conduct initial assessments.

-2. Assessment of Risk: Student demonstrates knowledge and skill in assessing for risk of aggression, danger to others, self-inflicted harm or suicide and can identify trauma and abuse for reporting purposes.

-3. Diagnostics and Intervention: Student demonstrates knowledge and skill in using assessments for diagnostic and intervention planning purposes.

-4. Basic Concepts: Student demonstrates an understanding of the basic concepts of various types of assessments, statistical concepts and the reliable and valid use of assessments.

-5. Ethics and Diversity: Student demonstrates knowledge and skill in using ethical and culturally relevant strategies for selecting, administering, and interpreting assessment and test results.
+- 1. Foundations: Student demonstrates knowledge of the history and development of assessment and testing in counseling and has the ability to prepare for and conduct initial assessments. - 2.
+Assessment of Risk: Student demonstrates knowledge and skill in assessing for risk of aggression, danger to others, self-inflicted harm or suicide and can identify trauma and abuse for reporting purposes. - 3.
+Diagnostics and Intervention: Student demonstrates knowledge and skill in using assessments for diagnostic and intervention planning purposes. - 4.
+Basic Concepts: Student demonstrates an understanding of the basic concepts of various types of assessments, statistical concepts and the reliable and valid use of assessments. - 5.
+Ethics and Diversity: Student demonstrates knowledge and skill in using ethical and culturally relevant strategies for selecting, administering, and interpreting assessment and test results.
 A mean score was calculated for each area of the rubric.
-Students scored 3 in each area.
-This reflects that student's met criteria within the proficient range, demonstrating basic, entry-level knowledge.
+Students scored 3 or above in each area with the exception of Ethics and Diversity and Diagnostics and Intervention.
+After consulting with the faculty, it was noted that one student received a score of "lacking" in 4 out of the 5 areas, which impacted the overall mean.
+The faculty has been actively engaging with this student, providing support and resources to foster their success in the program.